-Take your pup to the vet as soon as possible to discuss treatment options if you think your pup has swallowed any foreign objects.
+Get them to the vet as soon as possible to discuss treatment options if you think your dog has swallowed any foreign objects.

-How To Stop My Dog From Eating Toys?
+How Do I Stop My Dog From Eating Toys?

-Human supervision is extremely important with aggressive chewers and dogs that like to destroy softer toys.
-It's never fun to pick up after your pup's latest destruction sessions and find out that only 3 of the 4 squeakers are accounted for.
-Toys meant to encourage interaction between the dog and the owner.
-Participating in your pup’s play time can make a big difference.
-These are moments you can use to bond with your furry friend, make sure they’re burning off energy, crushing their boredom, stimulating their minds, and making sure nothing foreign gets swallowed.
+Participating in your pup’s play time can make a big difference as well.
+These are moments you can use to bond with your dog, make sure they’re burning off energy, crushing their boredom, stimulating their minds, and making sure nothing foreign gets swallowed.
 Plus, playing with YOU rather than solo makes playtime a whole lot more fun.

 Are There Toys So Durable They Can’t Be Eaten?

 Although there’s no such thing as an indestructible toy (if there were, it would be too dangerous for chewing), it will help if your pup faced more of a challenge by stepping up to the next level of durability.
-If they easily conquer soft plush toys, try plush toys covered in nylon or made of fire hose material like the Outward Hound Fire Hose Squeak N'Fetch
+If they easily conquer soft plush toys, try plush with more ballistic nylon, or skip to fluff-free entirely with rubber or nylon toys.